Sensing with discrete time crystals: Results

 \zfr{fig2}B studies the effect of the AC field strength $\Bac$, set at resonance with \(\xPh_\text{AC} {=} \pi/2\).
-The fidelity profile shows a gradual increase, followed by a linear rise, and eventually plateaus at higher field strengths when \(\Bac\) matches the duty-cycle weighted Rabi field of the \(\theta_x\) Floquet pulses.
-The right vertical axis shows the corresponding $T_2'$ lifetimes; maximum extension, corresponding to $T_2'{=}21.3$s is ${>}3000$-fold.
-Data here is for $N{=}4$; SI \zsr{extension_N} discusses the extensions obtained as a function of $N$. \zfr{fig2}C illustrates time profiles of $\expec{I^x}$ for three cases: (i) no field \(\Bac{=}0\), (ii) $\Bac{=}8.24\mu$T, and (iii) $\Bac{=}82.4\mu$T. \zfr{fig2}B indicates this can be used for sensing at appropriately chosen bias points.
-The obtained sensitivity of ${\sim}880$pT$\sq{\R{Hz}}$ is determined mostly by repeatability limitations (see SI Sec.~\ref{supmat:sec:sensitivity}).
+The fidelity profile shows a gradual increase, followed by a linear rise, and eventually plateaus at higher field strengths when \(\Bac\) becomes comparable to the Rabi field of the \(\theta_x\) Floquet pulses.
+The right vertical axis shows the corresponding $T_2'$ lifetimes; the maximum extension, corresponding to $T_2'{=}21.3$s is ${>}3000$-fold.
+Data here is for $N{=}4$; SI \zsr{extension_N} discusses the extensions obtained as a function of $N$. \zfr{fig2}B illustrates time profiles of $\expec{I^x}$ for three cases: (i) no field \(\Bac{=}0\), (ii) $\Bac{=}8.24\mu$T, and (iii) $\Bac{=}82.4\mu$T. \zfr{fig2}B indicates this can be used for sensing at appropriately chosen bias points.
+The sensitivity is determined by comparing the response of the fidelity $F$ to perturbation in AC field amplitude $B_\text{AC}$ (as shown in Fig.~\ref{fig:fig2}B) with the fluctuations in $F$ obtained for multiple initializations at fixed $B_\text{AC}$ (see Methods and SI Sec.~\ref{supmat:sec:sensitivity}).
+We obtain a sensitivity of $880\,\mathrm{pT}/\sqrt{\mathrm{Hz}}$ with an optimum bias field of $B_\text{AC}$=415~nT.

-A distinguishing feature of the AC-field mediated lifetime extension is its strongly resonant nature. \zfr{fig3}A examines fidelity $F$ across a range of AC field frequencies $\fac$ under identical conditions.
+A distinguishing feature of the AC-field mediated lifetime extension is its strongly resonant nature. \zfr{fig3}A examines the fidelity $F$ across a range of AC field frequencies $\fac$ under identical conditions.
 Off-resonant frequencies have negligible impact on the DTC lifetime, matching the bare PDTC ($\Bac{=}0$, $F{\app }0$).
-In contrast, a significant lifetime increase is observed on resonance $\fres$, as shown in \zfr{fig3}A. A zoomed-in view in \zfr{fig3}A(a) reveals a narrow linewidth of $\xD f{\app}70\,$mHz, corresponding to the inverse of the PDTC lifetime $(T_2')^{-1}$.
+In contrast, a significant lifetime increase is observed on resonance $\fres$, as shown in \zfr{fig3}A. A zoomed-in view in \zfr{fig3}A(i) reveals a narrow linewidth of $\xD f{\app}70\,$mHz set by the maximum integration time ($t_{N'}$ in Eq.(\ref{eq:fidelity_metric}))), positively correlated with the inverse of the PDTC lifetime $(T_2')^{-1}$.
 We also note a weak additional response at sub-harmonics, especially $\fres/2$, at large $\Bac$.
-This is discussed in SI \zsr{harmonics} (see \zfr{harmonics}).
+This is discussed in SI \zsr{harmonics} (see SI \zfr{harmonics}).